dwillington/open-brush/docs/open-brush-api/animations.md

 t = [i/(num_layers//2) + math.pi/2 for i in range(num_layers)]
 ```

 It's a "Riemann" parameteric equation over time t0, a different layer sketched for each value in the list t above.

-NOTE: DO NOT sketch on layer=0, only on layer>0.
-This is because the camera path "lives" in layer=0.
+NOTE: "Camera paths live on layers" (@andybak).
+I recommend you use layer=0 for the camera path.
+You can start by creating a trivial camera path on a blank sketch as the first thing you do.

+Then you can sketch the animation frames on layer>0.
+Do not sketch on layer=0, only on layer>0, b/c we don't want to swap layer=0, Main layer, where the camera path "lives".
+As a test, you can start with 2 new layers, and sketch a trivial line in each.

 Now, you can loop over swapping layers:

 ```
+# python
 while True:
   for i in range(num_layers):
     num=i+1